What Are the Five Levels of DWI in North Carolina?

 Will You Go to Jail for Your First DWI in North Carolina?

-In North Carolina, the minimum jail time for your first DWI in North Carolina is 24 hours.
-DWIs ranges from Level 1 - 5 and your first DWI can vary depending on the severity of your DWI.
+In North Carolina, the minimum jail time for your first DWI is 24 hours.
+DWIs range from Level 1 to 5, and your first DWI's severity can vary depending on the circumstances.

 Potential Factors That Can Increase Penalties